 « At the entrance of this great palace, as it was a shame to introduce bottles of milk and other drinks, master Guillaume the Parisian made him (the Khan) a great silver tree, whose roots are four lions of silver, each with a conduit, and all vomiting a white milk of mare.
 Inside the shaft, four channels are going up to the top, where their end opens downwardly.
 On each of them is a golden snake whose tail wraps around the trunk of the tree.
 One of these conduits is pouring wine, the other caracomos, that is to say clarified mare's milk, another the boal which is a (fermented) drink from honey, another a cervoise from rice that is called terracine ...
 Outside the palace is a storeroom where drinks are stored; servants are held ready to distribute when they hear the angel sounding the trumpet. » (Rubrouck, p.
 168)

-These 4 fermented beverages are: grape wine from the vineyards of Tarim, the kara kumis (fermented mare's milk) reserved for the nobles, mead (bal = Turkish-Mongolian name for honey) and the rice beer, a speciality from nearby China.
+These 4 fermented beverages are: grape wine from the vineyards of Tarim, the kara kumis (fermented mare's milk) reserved for the nobles, mead (bal = Turkish-Mongolian name for honey) and the rice or millet beer, a speciality from nearby China.

-The Mongolian court collects the 4 main beverages of its vast empire.
+The Mongol court collects the 4 main beverages of its vast empire.
 4 Beverages, 4 cardinal points to which the Mongols address their prayers, 4 powers (Heaven, Earth, Water, Fire), 4 imperial regions (ulus), 4 khanats: the unifying imperial will is expressed.

 Each of these fermented beverages symbolises one of the 4 regions resulting from the division of the great Mongolian empire amongst the sons of Genghis Khan:

 - mead from Eastern and Central Europe (inheritance of the Khans Batu, Beke and Orda, and future Kipchak khanate or Golden Horde).